Applications

 • Blockchains are secure.
 Once the data are entered, they cannot be altered or deleted without the consensus of all participants.
 This provides a permanent data record for all the network participants.

-Due to these features, blockchain is an ideal solution to revamp the health insurance sector, where multiple stakeholders need to continually share, update and verify data in a time-bound manner.
+Due to these features, blockchain is an ideal solution to revamp the health insurance sector, where multiple stakeholders need to continually share, update and verify

 Blockchain Use Cases in Health Insurance